Tom-Nagy/walking-around/README.md

 ### Images :

-Some of the images used on the website are taken from a Hiking groupe on [Facebook](https://www.facebook.com/groups/hikingirelandgroup) with the permission of the photographers.
-The rest of them are from myself.
+Some of the images used on the website are taken from a Hiking group on [Facebook](https://www.facebook.com/groups/hikingirelandgroup) with the permission of the photographers and from [Pexels](https://www.pexels.com/).

 * Pictures from Ger Penkert:
 [Mohra](assets/images/gallery/Ger-Penkert-lough-mohra.jpg)